Alyson Ewald

 DR’s Skyhouse Community, an income-sharing group, was my home for three and a half years.
 Besides serving our community in many ways, I brought in a modest income by working on Russian environmental projects, writing grants and helping organize exchange programs for Sacred Earth Network and The Altai Project (a project of Earth Island Institute).
 Until 2008 I continued to work for The Altai Project and for the Fellowship for Intentional Community.

-Chad’s a permaculture-based farmer, and struggled to find a way he could fit his dreams and vision into Dancing Rabbit’s “village” land use model.
+Chad was a permaculture-based farmer, and struggled to find a way he could fit his dreams and vision into Dancing Rabbit’s “village” land use model.
 He wanted to be not in a village but on an outlying farm.
 After much discussion, contemplation, and exploration, we decided to seek ways to be near the village while creating a different kind of community.
 Fortune smiled upon us when another couple visited DR and later returned to join our efforts.
 And with Corey and Kim’s arrival, Red Earth Farms was born.

 Fortune grinned again (we must have looked amusing) and sent us an angel: Aron Heintz, a friend who had been seeking initiatives like ours in which to invest.
 We stumbled upon the perfect piece of land, right next to DR, and learned it was for sale.
 Aron helped us purchase it, and on Summer Solstice 2005, Red Earth Farms acquired our lovely 76 green acres.